 To ask the Scottish Government what expenditure (a) it has and (b) local authorities have made in each of the last 10 years on aids and adaptations to the homes of (i) older and (ii) disabled people to allow them to stay at home.

-To ask the Scottish Government what the cost to the NHS is of an unplanned acute admission to hospital.
+To ask the Scottish Government what the average cost to the NHS is of a week’s stay in an acute hospital bed.